 “The fundamental questioning of our social reality all the way to the breaking of specific taboos and the formal investigation of our perception, the aesthetic – these are the two areas of art that interest me the most and that essentially dominate my collection.“ (Ingvild Goetz)

-With Francis Alÿs, Emanuelle Antille, Kutlug Ataman, Andrea Bowers, Janet Cardiff & George Bures Miller, David Claerbout, Rineke Dijkstra, Tracey Emin, Peter Fischli & David Weiss, Rodney Graham, Pierre Huyghe, Mark Leckey, Metthew McCaslin, Bjørn Melhus, Aernout Mik, Tracey Moffatt, Saskia Olde Wolbers, Gabriel Orozco, Tony Oursler, Luca Pancrazzi, Paul Pfeiffer, Pipilotti Rist, Anri Sala, Sam Taylor-Wood and Diana Thater.
+With Francis Alÿs, Emanuelle Antille, Kutlug Ataman, Andrea Bowers, Janet Cardiff & George Bures Miller, David Claerbout, Rineke Dijkstra, Tracey Emin, Peter Fischli and David Weiss, Rodney Graham, Pierre Huyghe, Mark Leckey, Metthew McCaslin, Bjørn Melhus, Aernout Mik, Tracey Moffatt, Saskia Olde Wolbers, Gabriel Orozco, Tony Oursler, Luca Pancrazzi, Paul Pfeiffer, Pipilotti Rist, Anri Sala, Sam Taylor-Wood and Diana Thater.

 As a private collector, Ingvild Goetz decided early on to focus on the new medium of video art.
 She thus takes a vanguard role due to the fact that video art is technologically complex; its installation and maintenance is often highly time-consuming.
 Over the course of many years, she has developed an international collection of media art that is among the most significant in the world.

 The exhibition fast forward.
 Avance rápido was developed in cooperation with ZKM | Center for Art and Media Karlsruhe and Sammlung Goetz in Munich and shown in 2003/04 in the ZKM Karlsruhe.
 Including a representative selection of videos, video installations and films, it for the first time gave an impression of the Sammlung Goetz media collection.
-Some of the works in this exhibition had be on view in the Centro Cultural Conde Duque, Madrid.
+Some of the works in this exhibition had been on view in the Centro Cultural Conde Duque in Madrid.
 This show featured a selection of current works from the 1990s through the present day.

 Fast forward.
 Avance rápido.
 Media Art de la Colección Goetz